Telecominfraproject/wlan-cloud-ucentralgw/README.md

 <p align=center><img src=images/project/logo.svg?sanitize=true/ width="200px" height="200px"></p>

-# uCentralGW
+# OpenWiFI Gateway

-## What is this?
+## What is it?
+The OpenWiFi Gateway  (a.k.a. the controller or uCentral Gateway) is a service for the TIP OpenWiFi CloudSDK.
+The Gateway manages Access Points that implement the OpenWiFi uCentral protocol.
-The uCentralGW is an added service for the TIP controller that allows integration with the uCentral protocol.
-It supports a complete OpenAPI definition and uses the ucentral communication protocol.
-To use the uCentralGW, you either need to [build it](#building) or use the [Docker version](#docker).
+The management is done using OpenAPI definition and uses the ucentral communication protocol.
+To use the gateway, you either need to [build it](#building) or use the [Docker version](#docker).

 ## Building